Birth Doula Services

-During early labor, Marianne was such a soothing presence.
-She massaged my feet as the nurse put the IV in – a much needed distraction.
-She also massaged pressure points to help with the contractions.
+During early labor, my doulas were such a soothing presence.
+They massaged my feet as the nurse put the IV in – a much needed distraction.
+They also massaged pressure points to help with the contractions.
 Marianne was an absolute lifesaver as I progressed into active labor.
 Her rhythmic squeezing of my shoulders and massaging up and down my arms helped to ease the intensity of the strong contractions.
-She is a fantastic doula and I am so happy that she was at my birth.
+They worked as a team, Rebecca helping me focus and Marianne doing hands-on work.
+They are fantastic doulas and I am so happy that I got to have both of them at my birth.

 mom of three

 “Marianne and Rebecca, I saw your client the day after her birth and she recounted your amazing efforts to help her–and I truly believe she couldn’t have a vaginal birth without your wisdom, care, and patience.
 I’m so glad to have had the chance to see you work and get a glowing recommendation for future doula referrals!
 Thanks and I hope to work with you again soon.” ~TL, Certified Nurse Midwife, U of U Hospital

 “Rebecca, I just wanted to write you and let you know that we are SO grateful for your help yesterday with the birth of our son.
 We could not have done that without you… in no way, shape, or form!
 Henry’s doing well now and he and mama are resting.
 We are so grateful to you for your skill and knowledge.”

 R.V., first-time dad, Salt Lake City Utah